CodeKommissar/The-WebDev-Blog/content/html/text.md

 As you may notice, the `<h1>` element has the tags in the same line, and the `<p>` element has the tags and the content on separate lines.

-As far as the browser cares, these two positioning/spacing options are the same, it will display the content identically if the tags are in the same line or in separate lines.
+As far as the browser cares, these two positioning/spacing options are the same.
+It will display the content identically if the tags are in the same line or in separate lines.

     <!-- For the Browser -->